leelavg/blog/content/posts/kadalu-operator/index.md

 8   breakpoint   keep yes   at /kadalu/main.py:764
 ```

 Let's add some storage to kadalu and see how they are being handled in brief.
 I'm using paths on same node just as a demo.
-As you can see from below above breakpoint is hit when storage is being handed and we just need to watch kubernetes event stream (using python api), it's that simple {{emoji(i=":smile:")}}
+As you can see from below above breakpoint is hit when storage is being handed and we just need to watch kubernetes event stream (using python api), it's that simple :smile:

 ``` yaml
 -> bat ../storage-config-path-minimal.yaml --plain;